jcu-eresearch/TerriaMap/README.md

 **Option 3: locate the camera like a spaceship**

-This overrides Options 1 and 2.
+This is useful for when you're showing a view from an aircraft or satellite, and overrides Options 1 and 2.

 You can specify:

  - `positionHeadingPitchRoll.cameraLongitude`
  - `positionHeadingPitchRoll.cameraLatitude`
- - `positionHeadingPitchRoll.cameraHeight`, probably in metres
+ - `positionHeadingPitchRoll.cameraHeight` probably in metres
- - `positionHeadingPitchRoll.heading`, in degrees clockwise from north
+ - `positionHeadingPitchRoll.heading` in degrees clockwise from north
- - `positionHeadingPitchRoll.pitch`, in degrees down from horizontal
+ - `positionHeadingPitchRoll.pitch` in degrees down from horizontal
- - `positionHeadingPitchRoll.roll`, probably in degrees?
+ - `positionHeadingPitchRoll.roll` in degrees

-...and get what you expect.
+...and get the viewpoint at the position you specify, pointing toward the `heading` you gave, angled downward by `pitch` degrees (or upward, if you supply a negative pitch value), and rolled (which means tipped sideways) the specified degrees.

 **Option 4: look at a feature**

-This is *the good one*, and overrides Options 1, 2, and 3.
+This is probably the most useful one for showing a feature on the map, and overrides Options 1, 2, and 3.

  - `lookAt.targetLongitude`
  - `lookAt.targetLatitude`